Straightforward Prices

 When you are researching and making decisions regarding legal processes, it is important to understand the real costs involved.

-Typically, the least expensive legal process (and fastest) will be family mediation, and then more expensive, collaborative law.
-The most expensive process will be a traditional litigation lawyer, especially if court is involved.
+Typically, the least expensive legal process (and fastest) will be family mediation, and then, collaborative law.
+The most expensive process will always be a traditional litigation lawyer, especially if court is involved.

 Many, if not most lawyers, mediators and financial professionals will bill you “by the hour” which is then broken down by a minimum of “6 minute increments.”
 For example if a professional’s billable rate is $400 per hour, then each “6 minute increment” will cost you $40.
 If you spoke to them on the phone for 10 minutes you will be billed for two “6 minute increments” or $80.